What is special with RonDB#

 Several clusters in different regions#

-For global replication we use an asynchronous replication protocol that is able to handle many clusters doing updates at the same time and providing conflict detection protocols (more on that below).
+For global replication, we use an asynchronous replication protocol that can handle many clusters doing updates at the same time and providing conflict detection protocols (more on that below).
 Thus we use two levels of replication for the highest availability.
-RonDB is safe for earthquakes, data center failures and the most complex software and hardware upgrades.
+RonDB is safe from earthquakes, data center failures and the most complex software and hardware upgrades.

-RonDB is unique in bringing both the best possible behaviour in a local cluster while at the same time providing support of global replication.
+RonDB is unique in bringing both the best possible behavior in a local cluster while at the same time providing support of global replication.

 The figure below shows a complex setup that uses two clusters in different regions and each cluster resides in several availability domains (ADs) within one region.
 Global Replication is used to ensure that a RonDB setup with global replication will survive in the presence of an entire region being down.